 People exposed to leptospirosis may have severe symptoms or no symptoms at all.
 The symptoms of leptospirosis include a sudden fever, chills, headache, severe body aches, and fatigue.
 It can also affect the liver, kidneys, or nervous system.
 The disease may last for several weeks.
-It is rarely fatal and may be misdiagnosed as meningitis or the flu.
+It is rarely fatal.

 How soon after exposure do symptoms appear?

 The time from exposure to the bacteria to onset of symptoms ranges from two days to four weeks.

 Leptospirosis is diagnosed using specific laboratory tests on blood samples.

 Specific antibiotics may be prescribed by a doctor to treat leptospirosis.
 It is important for people with this disease to receive treatment as soon as possible.